OgGhostJelly/ogj-ferium/README.md

 > You will have to manually download and install every time there is a new update.

 1. Download the asset suitable for your operating system from the [latest release](https://github.com/OgGhostJelly/ferium/releases/latest)
-2. Unzip the file and move it to a folder in your path, e.g. `~/bin`
+2. Unzip the file and move it to a folder in your path, e.g. `~/bin` on Linux or `C:\Windows` on Windows
 3. Remember to check the releases page for any updates!

 ## Overview / Help Page

 > [!NOTE]
-> A lot of ferium's backend is in a separate project; [libium](https://github.com/OgGhostJelly/libium).
+> A lot of ogj-ferium's backend is in a separate project; [libium](https://github.com/OgGhostJelly/libium).
 > It deals with things such as the config, adding mod(pack)s, upgrading, file pickers, etc.

 ### Program Configuration